 Include a cover letter with your resume

 A well-crafted cover letter is the best way to round out your application.
-Once you’ve finished your project manager resume, put together a cover letter that goes into greater detail about your most relevant career experience.
+Once you’ve finished your project manager resume, create a cover letter that details your most relevant career experience.
 This is your chance to address the hiring manager directly and explain why you’re the perfect person to lead their next project.

 Andrew Stoner